ndrakos/blog/_posts/2024-08-07-What_information_can_we_get_from_the_dwarf_galaxy_stellar_particles?.md

 ---
 layout: post
-title:  "What information can we get from the dwarf galaxy stellar population?"
+title:  "What information can we get from the dwarf galaxy stellar particles?"
 date:   2024-08-07
 categories: tidal_stripping
 ---